David and Goliath

-The story started when David saw Goliath challenging the armies of Israel.
-And, David said, “For who is this uncircumcised Philistine, that he should defy the armies of the living God?”
+This story started when David saw Goliath challenging the armies of Israel.
+David said, “For who is this uncircumcised Philistine, that he should defy the armies of the living God?”
 (1 Samuel 17:26).
-David could not bear the thought that the heathen giant had put king Saul and his men in continual terror.
-David was not in the least impressed by Goliath’s stature.
-David was jealous for the good name of Israel and Israel’s God.
-The helplessness of God’s people in a time of shame and crisis was more than David could bear.
+David could not bear the thought that the heathen giant had put King Saul and his men in continual terror.
+He was not in the least impressed by Goliath’s stature.
+He was jealous for the good name of Israel and Israel’s God.
+The helplessness of God’s people in a time of shame and crisis was more than he could bear.

 David’s previous life as a shepherded and his daily connection with God have prepared him well for the battle with the Philistine who was blaspheming God.
-While taking care of his father’s sheep, whenever David faced a lion or a bear, he killed them.
+While taking care of his father’s sheep, whenever he faced a lion or a bear, he killed them.
 Danger had developed in him a courage, and the faithfulness in little things had prepared him for greater tasks.
-David had proved to be a trustworthy shepherd over his father’s sheep; and now he was called to lead in the cause of his heavenly Father’s flock (Matt.
-9:36; 25:33; John 10:12, 13).
+He had proved to be a trustworthy shepherd over his father’s sheep; and now he was called to lead in the cause of his heavenly Father’s flock (Matthew 9:36; 25:33; John 10:12, 13).

-King Saul agreed to send David to fight the giant.
-When David went into the battle field, He “said to the Philistine, “You come to me with a sword, with a spear, and with a javelin.
+King Saul agreed to send the young lad to fight the giant.
+When the lad went into the battle field, He “said to the Philistine, “You come to me with a sword, with a spear, and with a javelin.
 But I come to you in the name of the Lord of hosts, the God of the armies of Israel, whom you have defied” (1 Samuel 17:45).

-Goliath represented the physical security of personal power and the pride of self-exalting.
-On the other hand, David manifested a quiet faith in divine power and the determination to glorify God.
-David’s motive was not to have his own way, nor to become important in the eyes of his fellow men, but “that all the earth may know that there is a God in Israel” (v.
-46).
+The giant represented the physical security of personal power and the pride of self-exalting.
+On the other hand, the young Jewish lad manifested a quiet faith in divine power and the determination to glorify God.
+Hi’s motive was not to have his own way, nor to become important in the eyes of his fellow men, but “that all the earth may know that there is a God in Israel” (1 Samuel 17: 46).

 A small stone plus a young man’s skill and his trust in the eternal God gave the Israelites the victory over their enemies.
-By his courage and faith, David the young defeated Goliath the giant.
+By his courage and faith, God’s servant defeated Goliath the giant.
 The Philistine army fled in terror and the victory was won that day.